Adding a Custom MCP Server

 Tips

-- For internal MCP servers, deploy them behind your VPN or use mutual TLS so credentials don't have to leave your network.
+- For internal servers, deploy them behind your VPN or use mutual TLS so credentials don't have to leave your network.

-tools/listhandshake, so new tools added to the server become available without recreating the connection. - Use the HTTP Requests connector for genuinely one-off calls.
-Build a custom MCP server only when you want typed, discoverable, reusable tools across many workflows.
+- Use the HTTP Requests connector for genuinely one-off calls; build or connect a custom MCP server when you want typed, discoverable, reusable tools across many workflows.

 Common Pitfalls